yoursunny/NDNts/packages/ws-transport/README.md

 }

 // In case a socket error occurs, the transport will attempt to reconnect automatically,
 // although packets transmitted during that time would be lost.
-The logic of reconnecting
+The reconnecting logic
 // is implemented in L3Face class from @ndn/l3face package.

 // When the face is no longer needed, close it.